Simplistik78/OMNI/README.md

 1. Ensure capture area is correctly positioned
 2. Check that coordinate text is clearly visible
 3. Verify text is white on dark background
-4. Use "Test Capture Area" to confirm position
+4. Use "Test Capture Area" to confirm position and ensure the OCR overlay is positioned over just the first line of text in chat box.(99% of the time this is going to be the problem)
 5. For Halnir Cave, ensure negative coordinates are being captured correctly

 ### Map Not Loading